⚓ U.S. Navy — Minesweepers

 Ability MSO-519

-The Ability MSO-519 consisted of 3 vessels.
-Like all U.S. Navy minesweepers built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Ability MSO-519 ships may have been exposed to asbestos fibers.
+The Ability MSO-519 was a class of U.S. Navy minesweepers from the asbestos era, led by USS Ability (MSO-519).
+Its 3 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Ability MSO-519 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Ability MSO-519 Ships

-Asbestos was the standard thermal insulation material in U.S. Navy minesweepers built before approximately 1980.
-Common sources of asbestos exposure aboard Ability MSO-519 vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy minesweepers built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

 At-Risk Ratings Aboard Ability MSO-519 Ships